anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 RDAP queries are defined in [@!RFC9082] and RDAP responses are defined in [@!RFC9083].

-A> issue #38

 RDAP contains a means to define extensions for queries not found in [@!RFC9082] and responses not found in [@!RFC9083].
 RDAP extensions are also described in [@!RFC7480].
-This document describes the requirements for RDAP extension definition and use, clarifying ambiguities and defining additional semantics and options that were previously implicit.
+This document describes the requirements for RDAP extension definition and use, clarifying ambiguities and defining additional semantics and options that were previously implicit or under-specified, and places some contrainsts on the definition of RDAP extensions to prevent collisions with various extension mechanisms.

 ## Summary of Updates {#summary_of_updates}

-This document updates [@!RFC7480], [@!RFC9082], and [@!RFC9083] to be consistent with RDAP extensions that have been defined by the IETF and for which there are no known interoperability issues.
+This document updates [@!RFC7480], [@!RFC9082], and [@!RFC9083] for the
+purposes of constraining how extensions are defined.
+This document does not update any core RDAP requests or responses nor does update or obsolete any existing RDAP extensions.
 The updates in this document should require no changes to either client or server implementations.

 This document describes the following methods for extending RDAP by registered extensions: